 The Client is not required to verify the Server X.509 Certificate.
 In the WICED TLS if you do not call wiced_tls_init_root_ca_certificates, then the firmware assumes that you don't want to verify the server certificate.
 In that case, it trusts the connection without verifying the certificate so the connection would be encrypted but would be susceptible to MIM attacks.

+You must include wiced_tls.h in the C source file to have access to the required WICED TLS functions.

+To use TLS with streams, there are just a few additions to the code used in the previous chapter.
+As you can see, there is some additional initialization but there are only three extra function calls to enable TLS each time you want to send/receive stream data.
+Everything else is exactly the same as it was without TLS.

+For a TCP Client:

+One time (during initialization):